roadwarriorslive/Pipulate/README.md

 makes you public static void the most basic hello world's.
 Just use Python.
 It's a language by a very smart individual trying to make solving impressively complex tasks easy for YOU -- the newb learner.
 Python is anti-elitist in nature.
+And wouldn't you Java folks like to leave behind the curly brackets and overhead overkill dot-dot-dot-everything while still having static typed variables?
+Try Python 3.x and MyPy.
+You might be pleasantly surprised how nice codebases become on large projects with the best of both worlds.

-Scientists are now onboard with this Python thing -- no... they were already onboard long ago with a rich 25 year history.
+And maybe most recently significant is that the Scientists are now onboard with this Python thing -- no... they were already onboard long ago with a rich 25 year history.
 What's different is that now they're just opening the door and saying "Hey, the water's nice and comfortable over here... hop on by!" with such innovative solutions to sharing code-execution-environments as Anaconda by Continuum.io, which I at first dismissed as just a bunch of pre-installs that non-Linux users had to suffer (you could always run a VM on your Mac/Windows, which I did).
 And then I realized how nice it was when your encapsulation layer was a web-based IDE.
 Wow!
 Throw in Github-friendliness and the ability to stream output to the user through the duration of sometimes long-running jobs... and dead-simple multiple Python VM kernel maintenance?
 Wow, out goes my Pipulate UI work, and in comes Jupyter Notebook... uh...
 SEO Notebook... and probably, SEO Lab, that that's a story for another time.

 So, this project exists basically to sharpen my SEO-blade again, as I switch to a new master, yet again.
 I am much more effective in Samurai mode, because